farhad02/LC_Assessment/README.md

-# Data for our paper Complexity Assessment of LC Methods on CPU and GPU
+# Comprehensive Complexity Assessment of Emerging Learned Image Compression on CPU and GPU
-Complexity Assessment of LC methods on CPU and GPU
+This repository contains the data associated with the paper "Comprehensive Complexity Assessment of Emerging Learned Image Compression on CPU and GPU", presented in IEEE ICASSP 2023.

 To be published soon